 How to get from CDG Airport to Paris

 The fastest: by train (RER B).
 The single train ticket costs 10€ for a train journey of 40 minutes.
 You can use the same ticket inside Paris during the next one hour and a half after first validation.

-Pro Tip: if you take bus #350, it is better to take it at Porte de la Chapelle instead of Gare de l’Est. Porte de la Chapelle is located at the exit of Paris so you will avoid all the traffic (and stress) inside Paris and you will save a lot of time.
-You can reach Porte de la Chapelle by metro with one single ticket and then you use that same ticket + 2 more tickets for the bus to the airport.
+Pro Tip: if you take bus #350 on the way back to the airport (Paris – CDG), it is better to take it at Porte de la Chapelle instead of Gare de l’Est. Porte de la Chapelle is located at the exit of Paris so you will avoid all the traffic (and stress) inside the city and you will save a lot of time.
+You can reach Porte de la Chapelle by metro with one single ticket and then you use that same ticket + 2 more tickets to take the bus to the airport.

 How to get from ORY Airport to Paris

 The fastest: use the combination Orly Val + Train (RER B).
 The combined ticket costs 12.05 € for a journey of 8min (Orly Val) + 33 min (train).
 If you buy the tickets separately you will pay 6.15 € + 9.30€ (=15,45 €).